txtx/txtx/README.md

 ## What is Txtx?

-Txtx introduces Smart Contract Runbooks to assist developers deploy and operate on their Smart Contracts / Programs / Scripts. <br/> Txtx is to Web3 what Hashicorp Terraform is to cloud infrastructure management. <br/>Thanks to infrastructure as code, developers now have the ability to level up their Web3 operations by leveling up security, composability and reproducibility.
+Txtx introduces Smart Contract Runbooks to assist developers to deploy and operate on their Smart Contracts / Programs / Scripts.

+Txtx is to Web3 what Hashicorp Terraform is to cloud infrastructure management.

+Thanks to infrastructure as code, developers now have the ability to enhance their Web3 operations by leveling up security, composability, and reproducibility.

 > [!IMPORTANT]
 > Txtx is currently in beta: We’re still testing and refining the platform.
 Please use it for testing purposes only.
 Your feedback is welcome! 🙌